zelisinho/anypoint-examples/web-service-consumer/README.md

 Skip ahead to the next section if you prefer to simply examine this example via code snippets.

-1. [Create, then run](http://www.mulesoft.org/documentation/display/current/Mule+Examples#MuleExamples-CreateandRunExampleApplications) the example application in Anypoint Studio.
+1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/The+Library).
+In the Package Explorer pane in Studio, right-click the project name, then select Run As > Mule Application.
+Studio runs the application and Mule is up and kicking!
 1. Send posts to your application via a browser extension such as Postman (for Google Chrome), or the curl command-line utility.
 	* Send your request to the address http://localhost:8081/orders
 	* Append the following JSON code to it: